Safe Table Learning Collaborative for Medical Officers

 |10:15 a.m.||Networking Break|

-- Describe the unique collaborative forum that sets competition aside in the interest of improving on patient safety and healthcare quality in our state.
+- Outline the unique collaborative partnership that exists between the state medical and hospital associations, which provides a forum for senior physician leaders from hospitals and medical groups to come together, setting competition aside, in the interest of improving patient safety and healthcare quality in our state.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education through the joint providership of the Washington State Medical Association (WSMA) and Washington State Hospital Association (WSHA).
 The WSMA is accredited by the ACCME to provide continuing medical education for physicians.